lisa-mb/odin-recipes/README.md

 # odin-recipes
-A website with a few chocolaty recipes that i use to learn html :)
+A website with a few chocolaty recipes that I use to learn html :)